Apretude – the first injectable, long-acting medication to reduce the risk of getting HIV

 How is Apretude different from PrEP in pill form?

-It is important to note that both forms of PrEP—oral and injectable—help prevent HIV if they are taken as prescribed by your healthcare provider.
+It is important to note that both forms of PrEP—oral and injectable—help prevent HIV if they are taken as prescribed by your health care provider.

 One of the most significant differences between the pill and injectable is how often you take them.
-You must take the oral forms of PrEP, every day for it to be most effective.
-In contrast, your healthcare provider administers the injectable PrEP, Apretude, every other month—or six times per year.
+You must take the oral forms of PrEP every day for it to be most effective.
+In contrast, your health care provider administers the injectable PrEP, Apretude, every other month—or six times per year.

 If I’m already taking PrEP or thinking about starting PrEP, should I consider Apretude?

-Your healthcare provider may prescribe Vocabria, an oral form of cabotegravir, the same drug used in Apretude daily for four weeks before starting Apretude to see how well you tolerate the medication.
+Your health care provider may prescribe Vocabria, an oral form of cabotegravir, the same drug used in Apretude daily for four weeks before starting Apretude to see how well you tolerate the medication.

 Does insurance cover Apretude?